 The Rockies rode their crazy winning stretch all the way to the World Series, where they were swept by the Red Sox.

-5. 2007 Phillies: Though the Phillies were only two games back going into September, that hole would grow to seven games by the end of play on Sept.
+Though the Phillies were only two games back going into September, that hole would grow to seven games by the end of play on Sept.
 12. The Mets had held the top spot since the middle of May, and there was no reason to suspect defending NL East champs would relinquish it.
-But the Phils handed the Rockies a rare September loss (and more on them in a moment) at home on Sept.
+But the Phils handed the Rockies a rare September loss at home on Sept.
 13. Then they went to Shea Stadium and swept the Mets in a weekend set to pull within 3 1/2 games.
 They wouldn't face the Mets again, but with reigning NL MVP Award winner Ryan Howard and Chase Utley delivering prime performance down the stretch, they would win seven of their next 10 to force a tie at the top.

 And on the season's final day, Jamie Moyer and the bullpen held the Nationals to a single unearned run and Howard drove in three for the 6-1 victory that, combined with the Mets' listless 8-1 loss to the Marlins, completed the simply stunning turn of events in the NL East.